enthalpy change in solution header image.

 Example 1:

 To calculate the molar enthalpy of neutralisation we simply need to scale up to work out the enthalpy change when 1 mole of water is formed.
-In the neutralisation equation above 1 mole of water is formed from 1 mole of acid, so if can work out the enthalpy change for 1 mole of acid and this will equate to the formation of 1 mole of water.
+In the neutralisation equation above 1 mole of water is formed from 1 mole of acid, so if we can work out the enthalpy change for 1 mole of acid then this will equate to the formation of 1 mole of water.

 Moles of acid used = concentration of acid x volume